nneehal-ct/model_playground/README.md

 HF_API_KEY= your-huggingface-api-key
 TOGETHER_API_KEY = your-togetherai-api-key
 ```
-- Once all that is done, and your environment is ready, run the following command in your working directory, and the streamlit app should be running without any errors.
+- Once all that is done, and your environment is ready, run the following command in your root working directory, and the streamlit app should be running without any errors.

 ```
 streamlit run app.py